MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

           Value="0"
 - Property Name="AUTOACTIVATE"
           Value="1"

 ### FORCEAPPSHUTDOWN property (part of Property element)

+Optional.
+Default is **FALSE** if not specified.

 When set to **TRUE**, forces any apps that are blocking the install of Office to shut down.
 Data loss may occur.

-Optional.
-Default is **FALSE**.

 Allowed values: